cleolibrary/CLEO-Redux/docs/en/async.md

 ## Async API

 CLEO Redux 1.0.4 has one native async command: `asyncWait`.
-This command is used to pause a script for a specified amount of time.
-It returns a `Promise` that resolves after the specified amount of time. `asyncWait` can only be used inside a `async` function.
+This command pauses the script for a specified amount of time.
+It returns a `Promise` that resolves after the specified amount of time. `asyncWait` can only be used inside an `async` function.

 ```js
 async function delay(ms) {